CSS-Angie/Food-Forest-Foraging/README.md

 #### Performance Issues remaining

-As the results are in the green, we will not continue to minimize the hero image, which is causing a drop on every page it is presented
+As the results are in the green, we will not continue to minimize the hero image, which is causing a drop on every page it is presented.

 <details><summary>Screenshot Issue</summary>

 ![Lighthouse mobile issue 1](assets/readme-images/lighthouse-mobile-issue.png)</details><br>

 This one is somewhat confusing.
 For mobile devices, it shows the issue of a low-quality logo.
 This is not said when tested for desktops.
-As the logo is much larger on the desktop and apparently okay, this issue will not be taken up.
+As the logo is much larger on the desktop and apparently okay, this issue will not be addressed.

 <details><summary>Screenshot Issue</summary>

 ![Lighthouse mobile issue 2](assets/readme-images/lighthouse-mobile-issue2.png) </details>

-### Accessibilty
+### Accessibility

 The page is being tested on accessibility with the [Wave Evaluation Tool](https://wave.webaim.org/) No errors are found in the contrasts.